Site founded September 1, 2000, passing 300,000 page views in January 2005

 Mortimer Cook, shrewd, kind-hearted, brusque and much-revered Mortimer Cook, is going to the Philippine Islands.
 He leaves from Vancouver, B.C. about 31st inst., on the Empress of India.
 This boat has carried other distinguished people across the Pacific, but none ever trod her decks that had with them the same measure of love and confidence of friends as Mortimer Cook.

 Mr. Cook came to this place when it was yet unborn and set up a sawmill on the banks of the majestic Skagit.
 The business prospered, the population about the mill-site grew, and it became necessary to have a post office.
 Mr. Cook was asked to establish such an office and select a name.
 He called the place Bug.
 After awhile this name became distasteful to the people, because outsiders would refer to them as being buggy, and a man wanted to start a hotel and call it the Bughouse.
-The inhabitants kicked and the name was changed to Sedro, which is a corruption of the Spanish word cedra, meaning cedar
+The inhabitants kicked and the name was changed to Sedro, which is a corruption of the Spanish word cedra, meaning cedar.

 Since then Mr. Cook has been a rancher, a politician, a banker and a merchant, and has achieved two or three fortunes of comfortable dimensions.
 Each of these he lost by speculation and philanthropic donations.
 Now he is going over to Uncle Sam's new possessions to secure another pile, for although Mr. Cook might be considered an old man in a physical sense, mentally he is as strong and vigorous as a man in his prime of life.